-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$35,560,000 City of League City, Texas (the "City"), General Obligation Refunding and Improvement Bonds, Series 2019 (the "Bonds").
+This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$27,310,000 City of League City, Texas (the "City"), General Obligation Improvement Bonds, Series 2020 (the "Bonds").
 Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the applicable ordinances approving the Bonds, except as otherwise indicated herein.

 There follows in this Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the City's Financial Advisors, Hilltop Securities Inc., Houston, Texas.
+Copies of such documents may be obtained from the City's financial advisors, Hilltop Securities Inc., Houston, Texas (the "Financial Advisor").